kragen/derctuo/transaction-per-call.md

 one transaction per function.
 (However, it might make things worse rather than better, and of course requires integration with the OS kernel.)

+These approaches could even guarantee hard-real-time event response.
+Hardware interrupts, or software interrupts such as Unix signals, can be handled in this way.
+If such hard-real-time tasks are to have strictly bounded response times, though, we must render it impossible for other tasks to delay their progress.
+On a single-threaded computer this is easy — just don’t run any other code until the interrupt handler completes.
+On a multithreaded computer, such as one with multiple processors or multiple hardware threads, it is necessary to use some kind of pessimistic synchronization to prevent any other top-level transaction from committing that could require the interrupt handler task to rollback and retry — this also makes it safe for the interrupt handler to manipulate the outside world without waiting for its transaction to commit first.

+Support for optimistic synchronization and running the interrupt handler as a top-level transaction is all that’s necessary to get it to *start* running promptly, and then blocking any possibly interfering concurrent transactions (and any other interrupts) is all that’s needed to ensure that it can *finish* running promptly without any retries.
+When the interrupt handler finishes, the changes it commits may or may not cause other transactions (blocked or not) to have to retry.
+So it isn’t always even necessary to *discard* the work in progress to guarantee responsiveness to urgent events in this way.
+But buffering the writes of uncommitted transactions in a write buffer, rather than logging an undo-log record and updating mutable variables at their home locations, seems to be necessary for optimistic synchronization, and sufficient for constant-time work abandonment.

 Error values
 ------------